Gregory-Meyer/mediamanager/README.md

 # Micro Media Manager

-`mediamanager` is a CLI application written in Go that allows users to create, view, and manipulate a media collection. `mediamanager` is a re-implementation of an old class project of mine.
+`mediamanager` is a CLI application written in Go that allows users to create, view, and manipulate a media collection. `mediamanager` is a rewrite of a project from a course I took.

 # Usage